Penile Implant / Inflatable Penile Prosthesis for ED

 The main complications seen with this procedure would be infection of any part of the system, which would require removal of the system, erosion of the corporal bodies, or mechanical malfunction, which may occur up to 10% of the time over perhaps ten years of usage.
 Implanting an IPP is a common procedure among insulin-dependent diabetics.
 These patients may be asked to show that they can keep their hemoglobin A1c levels within a reasonable range before surgery to minimize infection.
 Other prophylactic measures that we employ are the extensive use of pre-operative antibiotics and showering twice daily on the days preceding the implant.

 All patients are instructed to take any return of pain, redness, or problems with their urination very seriously and to only let us manage that.
 All of these may be the first signs of infection and erosion.
 These days, if an infection does happen, it has been shown that instead of simply removing the device completely, we can immediately reinsert a malleable prosthesis in the corporal bodies in the penis yet still avoid repeat infection.
-Often patients will still be happy with the malleable device alone, but if not, this act allows us to implant a three-piece device more easily later.
+Often, patients will still be happy with the malleable device alone, but if not, this act allows us to implant a three-piece device more easily later.
 However, we can only do this if the patient presents to us right away when a problem is noticed, so this is repeatedly stressed.

 Patients should always consult with us before having other surgeries that could injure the device as well.